alvarosantamariagomez/sari/www/about.md

 In addition to using the brushed areas, large residuals can be automatically excluded using the `auto toggle` button.
 Large is defined by providing the absolute *residual threshold* or the absolute *normalized residual*, i.e., the residual divided by its own error bar.

-The `all components` option changes between removing outliers for each coordinate component independently or from all components simultaneously, which is useful if you want to join the results from each coordinate component into a single file afterwards (a NEU/ENU file for instance).
-It also works when analyzing many different columns using the 1D series format.

-The `include in file` option will keep the removed points in the downloaded results file as commented lines.

 The `reset` button will erase all the plots and all the parameters from the server memory, except the pointer to the *station.info* and the *custom offset* files which will remain ready to be used again (even if they are not shown to be uploaded, the `plot` and `list` options will still be available).
 After finishing a series and before uploading a new one, it is mandatory to `reset` all the processing.

 Some features require intensive and time-consuming processing (*noise analysis*, *automatic offset detection*, *wavelet*).
 In order to save server resources, after 15 min without user interaction, the server will kill the connection and go to sleep, and may even dream of electric sheep!

-<b><span style="color: red;">NEW FEATURE:</span></b> the new option `Scrolling` on top left of the visualization panel enables/disables the vertical scrolling of the left panel.
-By default the scrolling is enabled.
-When disabling it, the user will be able to take a screenshot of the full web page with the plots and all the input parameters that were used to make the plots, which is very convenient for sharing/archiving a specific analysis, making reports or marking assignments.
-The quality of the screenshot depends on the browser/extension used.
-Alternatively, the user can download the full SARI interface from the web browser (usually by pressing Ctrl+s) into an HTML file together with the corresponding web files in a separate directory with a similar name.
-The downloaded HTML file represents a frozen SARI session (i.e., not connected to the server) that can be reopened later in the web browser even offline.
-The advantage of the HTML page compared to the fixed screenshot is that all the numeric values can be selected and copied, so the same analysis can be easily replicated in a fresh session.
-Before opening the HTML file in a web browser, it needs to be modified first.
-A BASH script called `SARIwebpage.sh` available [here](https://github.com/alvarosantamariagomez/sari/blob/main/SARIwebpage.sh) does this automatically.
-Note: The values of the input parameters and the selected options are only saved in the HTML file when using Mozilla Firefox.
-Other web browsers I have tested (Google Chromium and its derivatives: Google Chrome, Microsoft Edge and Opera) do not keep this information when saving the web page.
-This bug may be fixed in a next Chromium et al. update.

 -----------------